kyma-project/kyma/docs/event-bus/docs/010-details-concepts.md

 The following resources are involved in Event transfer and validation in Kyma:

-* **EventActivation** is a custom resource controller that the Application Broker (APB) creates.
+* **EventActivation** is a custom resource controller that the Application Broker (AB) creates.
 Its purpose is to define Event availability in a given Environment.

 * **NATS Streaming** is an open source, log-based streaming system that serves as a database allowing the Event Bus to store and transfer the Events on a large scale.